-Woulgan Bioactive Beta-Glucan Gel is a treatment for both acute and chronic wounds where wound healing is stalled, or is anticipated to heal slower than normal or is at high risk of becoming stalled.
-Woulgan has a unique formulation with gel properties and beta-glucan which reactivates stalled healing and accelerates the healing process.[1,2]
+Woulgan Bioactive Beta-Glucan Gel is a treatment for both acute and chronic wounds where wound healing is slow, or is anticipated to heal slower than normal or is at high risk of becoming stalled.
+Woulgan has a unique formulation with gel properties and beta-glucan which reactivates slowed healing and accelerates the healing process.[1,2]

 It is recommended to initiate Woulgan treatment after 4 weeks with standard care when the response is not satisfactory.

 It has been documented that a diabetic foot ulcer showing less than 40% size reduction in 4 weeks has a 91% risk of not healing in 12 weeks.

 Additionally, in VLUs a published algorithm suggests that <40% healing in 4 weeks indicates the risk of non-healing with standard care.

 When wound healing is slow or is anticipated to be slower than expected in:

 - Pressure ulcers